AurelienNioche/KanjiTester/README.md

 Prepare mysql

+* Connect to mysql

     mysql -u root -p

+* Create the database

     CREATE DATABASE KanjiTester;

+* Create the user and give him the privileges

     CREATE USER 'admin'@'localhost' IDENTIFIED BY 'password';
     GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost';
     ALTER USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
     FLUSH PRIVILEGES;

+* Disconnect

     exit